 Elizabeth is a second-generation tapestry artist of over fifty years.
 “My mother showed my ten-year-old hands the world of threads moving over-and-under taut warp, to create shapes and forms imbedded in woven cloth.
 Thus, I entered the archetypal pathway of weaving.”

 Elizabeth first wove tapestry based on the Mexican and Rio Grande techniques, and then expanded into those of Peter Collingwood’s rug weaving.
 “I wove from the gut, without pre-planning.
 When my designs grew too complex to hold all the details in my head, I knew it was time to find a way to create a road map that would allow space for what the tapestry wanted to be.
 This quest led me to studying French tapestry, which ultimately became the place of resonance for my tapestry voice.”

-With a background including multiple-harness production weaving and a degree in art, Elizabeth bridges both the weaving and art worlds.
+With her weaving background and her degree in art, Elizabeth bridges both worlds.
 In her teaching she demonstrates how design principles and color theory relate to tapestry making.
 She draws from multiple tapestry traditions to provide her students with the technique vocabulary for finding and expressing their own unique voice.

 Elizabeth lives in the high desert southwest of Albuquerque, New Mexico, amid the Navajo and Hispanic Rio Grande weaving traditions.
 She was curator of the international show “Dialogues: Tapestry and Human/Nature,” on exhibit in conjunction with HGA Convergence, when held in Albuquerque, July 2010.